• Skip to main content

 • Email

-Jump to Recipe Print Recipe
+Jump to Recipe

-Okay, back to this Baked Chicken Breasts with Lemon Rice Pilaf
+Baked Chicken Breast with Rice

+This easy baked chicken and rice recipe has a kicked up lemony rice pilaf that is super delicious.
+Rather than finish in the skillet, I poured it into a baking dish to avoid having to keep an eye on it.
+I am not a big ‘stand at the stove’ kinda gal.
+I also find that by baking the rice, it comes out perfectly because it simply simmers, without the urge to stir it.
 A quick sauté of the rice and veggies is what the ‘pilaf’ is all about.
 The toasted rice kicks up the flavor of this dish with very little work and gives you the opportunity to add lots of veggies!

 Saute your veggies and rice

-Chicken and rice served up on a plate
+chicken and rice on a plate

 Baked Chicken and Lemon Rice Pilaf